losojesper/dugga-csv-integration-helper/README.md

 # dugga-csv-integration-helper

+This is a simple command line tool to help Dugga's customers to integrate through our CSV API.

 # Getting started
 Install python on the machine that will run the script.
 The script is only tested on python3.